 TorFX

-TorFX are also regulated by the ASIC.
-The parent company of TorFX was awarded the International Money Transfer Provider of the Year at the Moneyfacts Consumer Awards in many years.
+TorFX is also regulated by ASIC.
+The parent company of TorFX has been awarded the International Money Transfer Provider of the Year at the Moneyfacts Consumer Awards multiple times.

-With offices in five countries, including Australia, they hold the highest credit rating with Dun and Bradstreet.
+With offices in five countries, including Australia, they hold the highest credit rating with Dun & Bradstreet.

 Pros